Getting Started #

 Replace the Excel Add-in File #

-Now that you know the location of your current Add-in you will need to close all Excel workbooks.
+Now that you know the location of your current Excel Add-in, close all Excel workbooks.

-Right-click on the new file and choose Properties.
+Right-click on the new file and select Properties.

-If you see an Unblock check box then check it and click the OK button.
+If you see an Unblock checkbox, check it and click the OK button.

 Skip to the Verify New Add-in Loads steps below.